TV-Rename/Website/_manual/tools.md

 [Return to Top]()

 ## Actors Grid

 Really like that actor in "Such-and-such"?
 Sure they are in other shows in your media library?
 This is the tool to tell you!

-Among the meta-data that [The TVDB](http://thetvdb.com "Visit TheTVDB.com") collects (and you import) is information about actors, they may be a shows "core characters" or "guest stars" but the data is available for every episode of every season of every show on [The TVDB](http://thetvdb.com "Visit TheTVDB.com") (If it's not or you know better please visit [their site](http://thetvdb.com "Visit TheTVDB.com"), log in and fix it - it's to everyone's benefit.
+Among the meta-data that [The&nbsp;TVDB](http://thetvdb.com "Visit TheTVDB.com") collects (and you import) is information about actors, they may be a shows "core characters" or "guest stars" but the data is available for every episode of every season of every show on [The TVDB](http://thetvdb.com "Visit TheTVDB.com") (If it's not or you know better please visit [their&nbsp;site](http://thetvdb.com "Visit TheTVDB.com"), log in and fix it - it's to everyone's benefit.

 Think of a spreadsheet, with actors names along the top (and a total at the end) and show names down the side (and a total at the bottom), now make it totally dynamic and fill the matching actor/show cells in green...